Lightning rod: Lightning protection of mast radiators

 Radio mast radiators may be insulated from the ground by a spark gap at the base.
 When lightning hits the mast, it jumps this gap.
-A small inductivity in the feed line between the mast and the tuning unit (usually one winding) limits the voltage increase, protecting the transmitter from dangerously high voltages.

-The transmitter must be equipped with a device to monitor the antenna's electrical properties.
-This is very important, as a charge could remain after a lightning strike, damaging the gap or the insulators.
+A small inductance in the feed line between the mast and the tuning unit (usually one winding) limits the voltage increase, protecting the transmitter from dangerously high voltages.
+The transmitter must include a device to monitor the antenna's electrical properties.
+This is important, as charge could remain after a lightning strike, damaging the gap or the insulators.

-The monitoring device switches off the transmitter when the antenna shows incorrect behavior, e.g. as a result of undesired electrical charge.
+The monitoring device switches off the transmitter when the antenna shows incorrect behavior, e.g. due to an undesired electrical charge.
 When the transmitter is switched off, these charges dissipate.
-The monitoring device makes several attempts to switch back on.
-If after several attempts the antenna continues to show improper behavior, possibly as result of structural damage, the transmitter remains switched off.
+The monitoring device makes attempts to switch back on several times.
+If after several attempts the antenna continues to show improper behavior, possibly as a result of structural damage, the transmitter remains switched off.